-However, because airbags must deploy at a high rate of speed to be effective, airbags can also present a safety risk to automobile occupants.
+Airbags provide significant additional protection to drivers and passengers by helping to limit crash forces and protecting occupants from contact with the hard surfaces of the vehicle.
+However, because airbags must deploy at a high rate of speed to be effective, they can also present a safety risk to automobile occupants.
 If you believe your accident was caused by a defective airbag, feel free to contact our auto defect lawyers and have our team assess your case.

-Contact our defective airbag attorneys today for a FREE case evaluation.
+Contact our defective airbag attorneys at (888) 711-5947 today for a free case evaluation.

 The most common types of airbags today are frontal and side airbags: